adamrenklint/bap/README.md

 - Bap runs at *96 ticks per beat*, with a position signature like MPC: ```bar.beat.tick```
 - Kit are like instruments (programs in MPC terms) and contains infinite slots, each with infinite layers of samples and oscillators
-- Patterns are collections of channels containing notes, and connect with kits
+- Patterns are playable collections of channels containing notes, and connect with kits
 - Notes are defined by six main parameters: position, key, duration, volume, pan and pitch
 - Only position and key params are required, all others can be null/falsy/undefined
 - Positions containing [expressions](https://github.com/adamrenklint/dilla-expressions#operators) are automatically expanded